 Image of Flat Roof in Cambridge MA

-The old rubber roof was leaking and we had to remove it, including the wet roof insulation, and we installed a new 50-mil white IB Flat Roof, with 4 inches of tapered insulation (4 inches at the highest point and 1 inch at the lowest level).
+The old rubber roof was leaking and we had to remove it, including the wet roof insulation.
+We installed a new 50-mil white IB Flat Roof, with 4 inches of tapered insulation (4 inches at the highest point and 1 inch at the lowest level).
 The tapered insulation system was utilized to eliminate ponding water on the two bigger sections of the roof.
-At the deepest point, there was as much as 2 inches of ponding water, and the puddle with at least 12 feet diameter.
-This ponding water caused both the roof leaks and the roof rafters settlement.
+At the deepest point, there was as much as 2 inches of ponding water, and a puddle with at least 12 feet diameter.
+This ponding water caused both roof leaks and the roof rafters settlement.

 Flat Copper Roofing – Newton MA